xieyuankun/ADD-W2V2-LCNN-19LA0.6/README.md

 # Wav2vec2-XLS-R-LCNN (19LA 0.6%EER)

-This repository is a baseline model support to the paper [FSD dataset](https://github.com/xieyuankun/FSD-Dataset)  .
+This repository is a baseline model supported to the paper [FSD dataset](https://github.com/xieyuankun/FSD-Dataset)  .

 The code sturcture is modified on the [ASVspoof2021_AIR](https://github.com/yzyouzhang/ASVspoof2021_AIR).
 Thanks to You Zhang for contribution to the field of audio deepfake detection!

-### 1. Offline Data Preprocess
+### 1. Offline Data Extraction
 ```
 python preprocess.py
 ```